Yara-R/Les-Observablees-IquHACK2024/README.md

 ```LaTeX
 f(x) : (0, 1] -> (0, 1]
 ```
 We have successfully employed a piecewise linear approximation to approximate tanh(x) within the domain (0,1].
 In Stage 1, we achieved a precision of 7 with a max_distance of approximately 0.037, utilizing only 29 qubits.
-Moving on to Stage 2, we enhanced the precision to 31 while employing 98 qubits.
+Moving on to Stage 2, we enhanced the precision to 31 while employing 98 qubits, achieving a circuit depth of just 1431.
 To gain a deeper understanding of the challenge, please refer to the document titled "Classiq’s Generalized Arithmetic Challenge.pdf."

 ### Main Results: